ktorio/ktor-documentation/topics/migrating-2.md

 ### New memory model for Native targets {id="new-mm"}

 With v2.0.0, using the Ktor client on [Native](http-client_engines.md#native) targets requires enabling the new Kotlin/Native memory model: [Enable the new MM](https://github.com/JetBrains/kotlin/blob/master/kotlin-native/NEW_MM.md#enable-the-new-mm).

+> Starting with v2.2.0, the new Kotlin/Native memory model is [enabled by default](migrating-2-2.md#new-mm).

 ### The 'Ios' engine is renamed to 'Darwin' {id="darwin"}